OmaymaS/OmaymaS.github.io/_posts/2016-6-16-InfluenceAnalysis.md

 ---

 **Once upon a data**, there were outliers and influential observations in regression models.
 Using these models, we learnt that a common practice was to perform diagnostics checks to dig deeper and see how different points affect the fitted model or its coeffecients.
+So here we go!

-So here we will focus on two concepts **(leverage and influence)**, but we will not get deep into the math behind them.
+In this post, we will focus on two concepts **(leverage and influence)**, but we will not dig deep into the math behind them.
 We will try to visualize and catch the intuition behind them first.
 We will also use a simple Shiny App to demonstrate the concept.
 And if you get the idea with a simple linear regression model, it will be easy to extend it to more complex ones.